Shiro1214/Shiro1214.github.io/index.markdown

 <main>
     <section id="hero" class="visible hidden">
       <h2>Brief Bio</h2>
-      <p>Hi!
-I'm HengLong, a Computer Science student in Hawaii,
-        <br> and an aspiring to be fullstack developer.
+      <p>HengLong, a Computer Science student in at Brigham Young University–Hawaii, and an aspiring to be Fullstack-Developer.
       </p>
       <a href="#contactInfo" class="button">Get in touch</a>
     </section>